backand/docs/docs/apidocs/security/index.md

 * First, set your app's registration page on the Security & Auth --> Configuration page.
 * Next, if you wish to use automated email verification, enable Sign-up Email Verification on the Security & Auth --> Configuration page
 * Once you have a registration page, enter the emails to invite on the Security & Auth --> Users page.
-* Once you have entered the emails you wish to invite, click the "Invite User(s)" button.
+* Once you have entered the emails you wish to invite, click the 'Invite User(s)' button.
 This will send an email to each new user with a link to the registration page that you created.

 ### Email verification process